-Current research in neuroscience and psychology shows that the need to belong is a basic human characteristic.
-Belonging goes beyond providing access and inclusion.
-Inclusion implies that we are welcoming individuals who happen to have disabilities as outsiders into our elite group.
-Belonging means that this church is as much your place as it is mine.
-Belonging means that every parishioner belongs just as they are.
-As our parishes become places of belonging, individuals with disabilities and their families no longer have to ask for the supports that allow them to participate.
+When we include, we are welcoming individuals who happen to have disabilities as outsiders into our elite group.
+But belonging means that this church and school is as much your place as it is mine.
+As our parishes and schools become places of belonging, individuals with disabilities and their families no longer have to ask for the supports that allow them to participate.
 Instead parish leaders greet them with, "What can we do to welcome you and your family into our faith community?"
-With this question we encounter parishioners who happen to have disabilities as Jesus did: being present and responding to individual needs.
-In doing so, our church communities are forever transformed by these holy encounters.